It’s Budget Prep Time for Boards

 • Increase in delinquency balances in your community

-• Changes in condition of or adding new amenities
+• Changes in the condition of or adding new amenities

-CSI recommends a 2-3% annual increase to allow for more flexibility and a buffer – adjusting your budget to account for inflation and increased costs for vendors and services is a must to avoid going into a budget deficit.
+Sentry Management recommends a 2-3% annual increase to allow for more flexibility and – adjusting your budget to account for inflation and increased costs for vendors and services is a must to avoid going into a budget deficit.

 WHAT SHOULD BE ON YOUR BUDGET RADAR NOW?

-All dues increases are due to CSI Accounting by October 20.
+All dues increases are due to Accounting by October 20.

 After that, the final budget is approved by the Board and sent to the association members.